 As this article demonstrates, OSHA compliance requirements are extensive, and as a result many small manufacturers really struggle to keep up.
 The pending fine increases are a critical reminder of the importance of getting your company’s health and safety programs up to date, in the event that an inspection is triggered.

-If you’re unsure of your company’s compliance condition and need help, Berg Compliance Solutions offers a cost effective, turn-key, outsourced OSHA compliance service called ASSURED COMPLIANCE.
+If you’re unsure of your company’s compliance condition and need help, Berg Compliance Solutions offers a cost effective, turn-key, outsourced OSHA compliance service called ASSURED COMPLIANCE and a new virtual, expert guided, cost effective service called GUIDED COMPLIANCE.
 Achieve compliance and reduce your risk.